AlirezaSharifzadeh405/twilog/README.md

 # Twilog
 Twilog microreportting system

-the Twilog is a system for logging programmers working reports. my system based microblogging service. you can donate using this bitcoin id or scan the QR code:
+the Twilog is a system for logging programmers working reports. it's based on the microblogging service.

 # Features

 # Todo

+# Donation

+For supporting us, you can donate using this bitcoin id or scan the QR code: